twinbee/toastyOven/README.md

 ## Repo Structure ##
 **duino** Contains the Arduino-based controller code. **designs** contains physical designs including some 3d-printable parts with sketchup models and wiring schematics. **processing**Contains code to take serial input from the arduino and plot it as a graph of temperature over time, for further tweaking

+## Toaster Usage ##
+The toaster may have a number of baking profiles up to the total number allowed by Arduino program memory space constraints.
+To select a profile, press the button the number of times desired until the LED is blinking the correct number for that profile.
+When you are satisfied, hold the button down for three seconds without releasing it, and the profile will begin.
+Once the profile has completed, the LED will blink until the user presses the button again.

+## Creating a custom profile ##
+Each profile should be written as a function with a function pointer stored in the global array profiles near the top of the code.
+Examples are provided.